mkffl/mkffl.github.io/_posts/2021-10-28-Decisions-Part-2.markdown

 layout: post
 ---

-The [previous part]({{ site.baseurl }}{% link _posts/2021-10-18-Decisions-Part-1.markdown %}) introduced the Bayes decision rule as a procedure to find the optimal threshold that transforms a recognizer into a classifier, with "optimal" referrefing to the minimum expected risk achieved on unseen data.
-The risk at every threshold $c$ was described as a function of $\text{Pmiss}$ and $\text{Pfa}$.

-The Receiving Operator Characteristics (ROC) combines these concepts and provides the same capabilities for threshold selection as the CCD and LLR, however, it has a focus on error trade-offs rather than likelihood ratios, which makes other investigations possible, all on one graph.
+The [previous part]({{ site.baseurl }}{% link _posts/2021-10-18-Decisions-Part-1.markdown %}) introduced the Bayes decision procedure to find the optimal threshold, i.e. the cut-off score that transforms a recognizer into a classifier that achieves the minimum expected risk.
+The Bayes rules simply compares likelihood ratios with an application-dependent ratio to assign a class.
+The Receiving Operator Characteristics (ROC) has a focus on error trade-offs rather than likelihood ratios, which allows to not only find optimal thresholds but also to run and visualise various investigations, all on one graph.

-The first section looks at threshold optimisation using the ROC curve, and shows why doing so is equivalent to using the Bayes decision procedure.
-The following sections cover  topics on ROC analysis: convexity and how to enforce it with the PAV algorithm (section 2), the connection between ROC and concordance probability via AUC, and why you may *not* want to optimise for the latter (section 3), and benchmarking a classifier with majority rules using ROC analysis (section 4).
+The first section looks at threshold optimisation using the ROC curve, and shows why  it is equivalent to using the Bayes decision procedure.
+The following sections cover various topics around ROC analysis: convexity and how to enforce it with the PAV algorithm (section 2), the connection between ROC and concordance probability via AUC, and why you may *not* want to optimise for the latter (section 3), and benchmarking a classifier with majority rules using ROC analysis (section 4).

 ## A. The ROC curve

 ### Finding an optimal threshold

 The ROC curve slides through every possible cut-off point in descending order and plots the corresponding (Pfa, 1−Pmiss) values at that cut-off.
 [Pmiss and Pfa]({{ site.baseurl }}{% link _posts/2021-10-18-Decisions-Part-1.markdown %}#using-pmiss-pfa) are error rates  estimated as proportions of errors of class $\omega_1$ and $\omega_0$, resp.
 (1-Pmiss) is often called the true positive rate (tpr), because Pmiss is estimated as the proportion of targets below the cut-off point, which is also the rate of false negatives.
 Similarly, Pfa is the proportion of non-targets labeled as false positives, also called false positive rate (fpr).
-And so, (Pfa, 1-Pmiss) is often referred to as (fpr, tpr) or just called operating points.
+And so, (Pfa, 1-Pmiss) is often referred to as (fpr, tpr), or it is just called an operating point.

 [source](https://github.com/mkffl/decisions/blob/edc8cf34d8e3d82e7fdd1cdb48914e1bd1bfbbd3/Decisions/src/Evaluations.scala#L183)
 ```scala